Brian Rini, Who Allegedly Told Police He Was Missing 14-Year-Old Timmothy Pitzen, Faces Eight Years In Prison

 — CNN Breaking News (@cnnbrk) April 5, 2019

-Police said this week that they were wary of the Rini’s story, as they had followed a number of false leads in the hunt for Timmothy Pitzen in the past.
+Police said this week that they were wary of Rini’s story, as they had followed a number of false leads in the hunt for Timmothy Pitzen in the past.

-Despite the disappointing end to the story this week, authorities said they will not give up in their search for Timmothy Ptizen.
+Despite the disappointing end to the story this week, authorities said they will not give up in their search for Timmothy Pitzen.

 “Law enforcement has not and will not forget Timmothy, and we hope to one day reunite him with his family.
-Unfortunately, that day will not be today,” and FBI spokesperson said this week.
+Unfortunately, that day will not be today,” an FBI spokesperson said this week.

 Brian Rini could face up to eight years in prison if convicted of making false statements.